YearOne-Dev/yearone-site/content/portfolio/up-assistants.md

 UP Assistants, an implementation of the Universal Assistants protocol (UAP) which allows you to setup automations on your Lukso Universal Profile, based on incoming LYX, LSP7 or LSP8 assets.

+This was built with the help of a Lukso grant.

 https://upassistants.com